 Ben’s Movie Pick: Blade of the Immortal – I haven’t seen very many of Takashi Miike’s movies, but I had one Hell of a time watching this 2017 ronin feature, a film I’d argue is one of the most underrated action flicks of the past decade.
-Blade of the Immortal, based on the manga of the same name, centers on the quest of a young woman, Rin, seeking revenge with the help of a virtually unkillable ronin named Manji, who has a tragic, ridiculously bloody past.
+Blade of the Immortal, based on the manga of the same name, follows the quest of a young woman, Rin, seeking revenge with the help of a virtually unkillable ronin named Manji, who has a tragic, ridiculously bloody past.
 The tenacity, durability, and combat prowess of the male protagonist make him a literal one-man army that isn’t above temporarily losing a limb or more to achieve victory, and the variety of his unique clashes against other gifted swordsmen (most of whom have their own memorable powers or traits) ensure each fight is always equally entertaining and brutal.
 Even the shortest of brawls have multiple awesome moments or lines that make them worthwhile, while the longer, more grueling clashes are unbelievably badass.

 Ben’s Movie Pick: Con Air – Con Air is pure guilty pleasure greatness, from hammy start to over the top finish.
-The movie centers on Nic Cage’s Cameron Poe, an incarcerated Army Ranger who aims to prevent a group of murderous convicts (led by John Malkovich’s “Cyrus the Virus”) from high-jacking the plane they’re on as a means of escape.
+The story focuses on Nic Cage’s Cameron Poe, an incarcerated Army Ranger who aims to prevent a group of murderous convicts (led by John Malkovich’s “Cyrus the Virus”) from high-jacking the plane they’re on as a means of escape.
 You could go into it and question the premise and character decisions, all the while ripping apart most of the corny performances and dialogue, or you could just enjoy the cheesy, oh-so-campy ride for the sheer ridiculousness that it is.
 Cage doles out one of the most unapologetically Cage-y performances of his career, and Malkovich, John Cusack, and Ving Rhames all portray their characters with a surprising amount of gusto.
 Best of all, it has all of the bonkers, explosive, wonderfully 90’s action you could want.
 Honestly, it’s a shame we don’t get dumb, junk-food action movies like Con Air anymore.

 Jon’s Music Pick: The 1975 – When The 1975 broke into the mainstream with their single “Chocolate,” I joined with the masses in welcoming the song into our radio waves and into our collective consciousness. …Then I promptly forgot all about the band.
 Perhaps that’s a symptom of being a child of the 90’s where one hit wonders and inoffensive radio rock has left little impact besides fuel for bouts of nostalgia.
 But now, the recent weeks of COVID and summer vacation has left me ample energy to finally explore artists that I never gave a chance, and suffice it to say I highly regret writing off The 1975.
 While their debut doesn’t venture far from the tropes we’ve come to expect from britpop (reminders of Bloc Party abound on it), that never suggests that they are less enjoyable for it.
 With subsequent releases, instead of being comfortable for the niche they carved for themselves, they boundlessly explore every genre imaginable.
 Songs where they embrace R&B, soft rock, and 80’s synth-pop find them elevated beyond the streamlined catchiness of their original hit.
 It can be argued that they stretched themselves too much on their most recent release, but if you have the patience for their lengthy tracklists, you are sure to find more than a few gems in their discography.